philippe-laurentiu/security-vulnerabilities/solution.md

 <br>
 <br>
 ### Problem:
-After the login action the system will set the usernam cookie, this cookie omits the HTTPOnlyCookie flag.
-If the HttpOnlyCookie is not set javascript will have access to this cookie
+After the login action, the system will set the usernam cookie.
+This cookie omits the HTTPOnlyCookie flag.
+If the HttpOnlyCookie is not set, javascript will have access to this cookie

 ### Exployed example:
-If the website has other flaws like possible XSS weeknesses the hacker could run malicious code on the client.
-The code can access the cooke and send the information to a malicious endpoint
+If the website has other flaws like XSS weaknesses, the hacker could run malicious code on the client.
+The code can access the cookie and send the information to a malicious endpoint

 ``` javascript
 const cookie = document.cookie;